 Apply online now for assistance with YOUR SERVICE LEARNING COURSE!

 The Center for Service Learning and Civic Engagement supports faculty development by providing resources and training for professors who integrate service-learning into their course curriculum.
 Workshops, led by trained professionals, are offered each semester.
-Additionally, our office staff will assist you by face-to-face meetings, connecting you to community partners, or giving presentations about service-learning to your class.
-Just let us know how we can help.
+Additionally, our office staff will assist you individually through face-to-face meetings, connecting you to community partners, or giving presentations about service-learning to your class.
 We are here to serve!

 Release Form for students